 Every year, thousands of homes are damaged by fallen trees and limbs.
-Tornadoes are just one of the culprits.
-But no matter the cause, you're likely to be covered by your homeowner's insurance if a tree or a tree limb drops onto your property.
-In fact, your policy covers you whether the tree in question sits on your property or someone else's.
+Tornadoes or high winds are some of the many culprits that can cause fallen tree damage and add up major costs for homeowners.
+But no matter the cause, you’re likely to be covered by your homeowner’s insurance policy if a tree or a tree limb falls onto your home or damages your property.
+In fact, your home insurance policy covers you whether the tree in question sits on your property or your neighbor’s property in most cases.

 “The coverage is really quite straightforward,” says Jeanne Salvatore, senior vice president at the Insurance Information Institute.
 “If a tree hits a home or other insured structure, such as a detached garage, standard homeowner’s insurance policies provide coverage for the damage the tree does to the structure and the contents in it.”

 The Insurance Information Institute says that if your property is damaged by a tree, you should file an insurance claim — no matter who owns the tree.

 By and large, homeowner’s insurance will limit coverage to roughly $500 for any single tree that’s toppled; this money is supposed to pay for replacement of the tree.
 If a tree hits your home or car, your insurer will cover the expense of removing the tree; this can cost about $500 to $1,000.
 Homeowner’s insurance also will cover damage done to your home by a fallen tree.

 Damage to your vehicle from a fallen tree is covered by your auto insurance, not your home insurance.

 If it’s a neighbor’s tree that hits your home, you still should call your own insurance company, says Chris Barneycastle, an arborist in Snellville, Ga., who’s frequently asked by insurers to assess tree damage.
 In most cases, your insurer will contact the neighbor’s insurance company, which will pay for the damage to your property.
 But in some cases, your insurer may pay your claim.